antonioaversa/taxes/README.md

 	- however, BCE FX Rates should be used whenever available, so that simulation results are as close to actual taxes as possible

-The output is emitted to the standard output.
+The output is a markdown file emitted to both standard output and a file.
 It shows the processing of the events, and the calculation of the taxes step-by-step, giving the state of the portfolio and the taxes due after each event.

 Example of output: